free things to do in New York City

 Tour | 9/11 Memorial and Brooklyn Bridge Night Tour

 A renaissance is taking place on the southern tip of Manhattan Island.
-Since the terrorist attacks of September 11th 2001, a concerted effort has been undertaken to redevelop this part of the city, with the redevelopment of the World Trade Center and the construction of the National September 11th Memorial and Museum.
+Since the terrorist attacks of more September 11th 2001, a concerted effort has been undertaken to redevelop this part of the city, with the redevelopment of the World Trade Center and the construction of the National September 11th Memorial and Museum.
 And from twilight into the night is the right time to pay a visit to this part of New York City.
-From the Memorial to the Woolworth Building, City Hall to the Brooklyn Bridge, some of the your most memorable experiences in the city await you.
+From the Memorial to the Woolworth Building, City Hall to the Brooklyn Bridge, some of the your most memorable experiences in the city await you. less

 New York City, NY; NYC